History of Białystok: Belostok Oblast (1807–1842)

+After the Peace of Tilsit were signed in 1807 the city passed to Russia.
 During the period of Russian control the city was the capital of the Belostok Oblast, from 1807 to 1842.
+On 14 February 1808 Izabella Poniatowska-Branicka died.
+Schooling and higher learning in Białystok, which was intensively developed in the 18th century, was stopped as a result of partitions of Poland.
 During Napoleon's invasion to Russia, Białystok was dominated by pro-French sentiments.
-On 3 July 1812 – Napoleon's army enters the city.
-On 13 July 1812 – Declaration of the inhabitants of communication with the Commonwealth.
+On 3 July 1812 – Napoleon's army enters the city on their way to Moscow.
+On 13 July 1812 – Declaration of the inhabitants of loyalty to the Commonwealth.
 On 4 August 1812 the Russian Imperial Army entered the city.
-On 8 August 1812 a new coat of the city was given by Tsar Alexander I. the Russian Imperial Army entered it, taking revenge for their sympathy for Napoleon.
+On 8 August 1812 a new coat of arms for the city was given by Tsar Alexander I. the Russian Imperial Army entered it, taking revenge for their sympathy for Napoleon.
+In 1814, numerous Russian troops marched through Białystok, returning from France after the victory over Napoleon.
+Discipline was poor.
+There were robberies by marauders.
+Then, Russian regional and city authorities returned to Białystok.
 Direct authority was maintained following the Congress of Vienna in 1815.
 The tsar decided to keep the palace in the shape given to it by the Branicki family, and he also took care of its security.
 In 1829, the Evangelicals erected their first church (now St. Adalbert's Church).